Cell Products ⇢ Wild-type cells ⇢

 Technical Data

-Figure 1: Representative cell morphology pictures of induced pluripotent stem cells (iPSCs), hepatocellular carcinoma HepG2 cells, DefiniGEN Opti-HEP, and primary human hepatocytes (PHH).
-The pictures reveal the characteristic cobblestone morphology of Opti-HEP, and the presence of a uniform monolayer following >3 weeks of iPSC differentiation.
+Figure 1: Representative cell morphology pictures of induced pluripotent stem cells (iPSCs), hepatocellular carcinoma HepG2 cells, DefiniGEN Ulti-HEP, and primary human hepatocytes (PHH).
+The pictures reveal the characteristic cobblestone morphology of Ulti-HEP, and the presence of a uniform monolayer following >3 weeks of iPSC differentiation.
 Objective: 20x.

-Figure 3: A) Protein expression levels of the urea cycle enzymes OTC, ASS1, ASL, CPS1, and ARG1 in liver carcinoma HepG2 cells and Opti-HEP.
+Figure 3: A) Protein expression levels of the urea cycle enzymes OTC, ASS1, ASL, CPS1, and ARG1 in liver carcinoma HepG2 cells and Ulti-HEP.

-Figure 3: B) Protein expression levels of the urea cycle enzymes OTC, ASS1, ASL, CPS1, and ARG1 in liver carcinoma HepG2 cells and Opti-HEP.
-B) Urea secretion in liver carcinoma HepG2 cells and DefiniGEN Opti-HEP.
+Figure 3: B) Protein expression levels of the urea cycle enzymes OTC, ASS1, ASL, CPS1, and ARG1 in liver carcinoma HepG2 cells and Ulti-HEP.
+B) Urea secretion in liver carcinoma HepG2 cells and DefiniGEN Ulti-HEP.
 Data are presented as mean ±SEM of n=3-4 independent experiments.

 def027_figure4a_v1